Ria424/developers-animatesdk-docs/Contour_object/Contour2.md

 #### Usage

-contour.interior
+Contour.interior

 #### Description

-Read-only property; `boolean`; the value is true if the contour encloses an area; false otherwise.
+Read-only property; `boolean`; The value is true if the contour encloses an area; false otherwise.

 #### Example